Steve Baker (motorcyclist): Motorcycle racing career

 He then returned the United States to compete in the AMA Grand National Championship where he earned his first AMA national victory when he won the Loudon Classic.
 He also won the 250cc support class at the Loudon Classic.
 He repeated his Loudon victories at the Laguna Seca Raceway, again winning the national and the 250c support race.
 He then returned to Europe where he won the Mallory Park Race of the Year.
+By the end of the 1976 season, Baker was considered to be Kenny Roberts' equal in road racing.

 Baker's good results earned him a factory sponsored ride with the Yamaha factory team for the 1977 season.
-He began the year by winning the prestigious Daytona 200 before traveling to Europe to compete in the world championships.
-Baker won the 1977 Formula 750 title and finished second to Barry Sheene in the 500cc world championship.
+The 1977 season marked the debut of the Formula 750 World Championship beginning with the Daytona 200.
+Baker traded the lead with Kenny Roberts several times before he prevailed to win at Daytona.
+He finished second to Roberts at the Imola 200, then won in France, Austria and Belgium to win the 1977 Formula 750 title.
+He also finished second to Barry Sheene in the 500cc world championship.

-He was released by the Yamaha team after the season and competed in the 1978 championship on a privately supported Suzuki.
+At the end of the season, the Yamaha team announced that they wanted Baker to return to the United States to compete in the 1978 AMA Grand National Championship.
+However, Baker was determined to stay and compete in Europe, and with the help of the reigning World Champion, Barry Sheene, he was able to secure a motorcycle and sponsorship as Graziano Rossi's teammate on the Suzuki of Italy racing team operated by former Grand Prix competitor, Roberto Gallina.
+Baker struggled with the Suzuki and finished the season ranked 7th in the 500cc World Championship.
 At the end of that season, Baker suffered a devastating accident at the Mosport circuit in Canada that left him with a broken arm and shattered his left leg.
 Afterwards, he decided to retire from competitive racing.